 ARTICLE 21.
 SENIORITY AND LAYOFF

 Section 1.
-Seniority means the total length of service in any position in the agency.
-For employees hired after October 1, 1996 seniority will be the total length of service in the bargaining unit.
-Seniority will only apply after an employee serves six months in a bargaining unit position.
-Adult protective service workers, selected home attendants, and support staff within Senior and Long-Term Care Division that were hired prior to July 12, 1999 will have their seniority date set as their date of hire with the Agency.
+Seniority means the total uninterrupted length of service within the bargaining unit excluding layoff situations.
+An employee shall lose seniority rights if they voluntary resign or retire, are discharged, or transfer to a position outside of the bargaining unit.

+Subsection 1.
+With the consolidation of bargaining units effective July 1, 2025, members of the 019-bargaining unit, who are transferring to 061, will have their time spent in 019 counted as if it were in 061 for calculating seniority.

 Section 2.
-Seniority shall continue to accrue during all layoffs and approved leaves of absence not exceeding one year, except for Industrial Accident leave during which time an employee may accrue seniority for up to 18 months.
+Seniority shall continue to accrue during all layoffs and approved leaves of absence not exceeding one year, except for leave for work-related injury during which time an employee may accrue seniority for up to 18 months.

 Section 3.
 Seniority and qualifications shall be the controlling factors in the selection of employees for layoff, transfer, transfer due to reorganization, or non-disciplinary demotion within each classification series.